The Inkey List just dropped a new dewy SPF - here's what you need to know

 AM

 Plumping and restoring fine lines needn’t leave a giant hole in your wallet, as this clever routine demonstrates.
 Collagen Peptide Serum is your new BFF: it uses advanced actives that mimic the plumping effects of the skin’s own collagen.
-Use it liberally, day and night.
 For a boost around the delicate eye area, the Caffeine Eye Serum will de-puff and brighten in no time.

 PM

-This is where things get serious: The Inkey List’s Retinol Serum uses a precise blend of two vitamin A derivatives that work together to accelerate cell renewal without causing that dry, flaking feeling that other retinol products can do.
+The Retinol Serum uses a precise blend of two vitamin A derivatives that work together to accelerate cell renewal without causing that dry, flaking feeling that other retinol products can do.
 Use it alongside the Retinol Eye Cream, of course.

-Add on a thin layer of the Bakuchiol moisturiser to help boost collagen, and seal the deal with the Peptide Moisturiser, which works to support the skin's natural protein make-up for stronger, more resilient skin.
+Add on a thin layer of the Bakuchiol moisturiser to help boost collagen, and seal the deal with the Peptide Moisturiser.
+This works to support the skin's natural protein make-up for stronger, more resilient skin.

 AM